DataTalksClub/project-of-the-week/2026/2026-09-02-ai-assisted-incident-investigation.md

 * Compare prompts, context sizes, or models on the same incidents.
 * Let the investigation run read-only diagnostic tools before it writes its report.
 * Track model cost, latency, and report quality over time.
-* Add a distributed trace across monitoring, investigation, and evaluation.
+* Add tracing across monitoring, investigation, and evaluation.

 ## Projects